 The following cases were heard in Edgartown district court.

-Mason T. Peltz, 71, of Belmont, arraigned on Sept.
-22 charges in Vineyard Haven of drunken driving, negligent operation of a motor vehicle, and marked lanes violation.
-Pretrial hearing scheduled for Nov.
-9.
+Melissa Neuner, 40, of Edgartown, arraigned on Dec.
+7 charges in Edgartown of drunken driving, negligent operation of a motor vehicle, marked lanes violation, and unlicensed operation of a motor vehicle.
+Pretrial hearing scheduled for Jan.
+25.